Piano Concerto (Poulenc)

-The Piano Concerto in C-sharp minor, FP 146, by French composer Francis Poulenc is the last of his five concertos.
+The Piano Concerto in C♯ minor, FP 146, by French composer Francis Poulenc is the last of his five concertos.
 Written in 1949 on commission from the Boston Symphony Orchestra, it has three movements and a duration of about 19 minutes.

 Background

 The tuneful, energetic concerto was commissioned by the Boston Symphony Orchestra to restore relations between Paris, Poulenc's hometown, and the United States after the Second World War.
-It was premiered by the BSO with Charles Munch conducting and the composer at the piano on 6 January 1950, but was not particularly well received.
+It was premiered by the BSO with Charles Munch conducting and the composer at the piano on 6 January 1950, but was not particularly well-received.

 It was noted that there was "more sympathy than real enthusiasm," which the composer attributed to the notion that the audience had listened to too much Sibelius.
 One critic wrote in Le Figaro: "Certainly it isn’t a concerto at all but a little picture of manners, done up by a minor master."
 But Poulenc wrote: "I lead an austere existence in this very Puritan town."